 - No food or water after 10:00 p.m. the night before the surgery.
 Pets must be kept indoors or confined.
 Any pet that has remained outside all night without being confined will not be admitted for surgery.

-- Check-in time is 8:00 a.m. for cats at 8:30 a.m. for dogs.
-Your pet will not be admitted before 8:00 a.m. or 8:30 a.m. respectively.
+- Check-in time is from 8:00 a.m. to 8:30 a.m. for all animals.
+Your pet will not be admitted before 8:00 a.m.
 We have a very strict surgical schedule that must be followed.